mohdnabee/daily_Java/README.md

-# ☕ Java Basics and Mini Projects
+# ☕ Java Programming :

 Welcome to the **Java Learning Repository**!
 This repo is designed for beginners to understand core Java concepts and practice through simple programs and mini projects.